Intermesh/groupoffice-docs/upgrade/tarball.rst

       * * * * * www-data php <YOURDOCUMENTROOT>/cron.php

-.. note:: If you're upgrading from 6.2 to 6.3 or higher and you are running the CGI version of PHP then you need to add a reqrite rule to add the "Authorization" header.
+.. note:: If you're upgrading from 6.2 to 6.3 or higher and you are running the CGI version of PHP then you need to add a rewrite rule to add the "Authorization" header.
 Read more at :ref:`cgi-authorization`.

 Registering a license
 `````````````````````